viaprotocol/tokenlists/README.md

-# Via.Exchange trusted tokenlists
+# Multi-chain token list standard.

 ## TLDR

-In this repo you may find tokenlists aggregated from various providers, such as sushiswap or 1inch.
+In this repo you may find tokenlists aggregated from various trusted providers, such as sushiswap or 1inch.
 We only list a token if it appeared in 2 or more different tokenlists.
 So we believe that if 2 or more providers list a token, than it is most likely not a scam.